BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - the CS returns the outputs (if exists) to the UI,
 - the UI presents the outputs (if exists).

-The UI needs to store the DCG node indices within the OETVNs.
+The UI needs to store the DAG node indices within the OETVNs.
 When, for example, the user clicks on an OETVN, the frontend:
-- gets the DCG node index from the OETVN,
+- gets the DAG node index from the OETVN,
-- emits a request from the CS to retrieve the type (e.g. panel) and data (e.g. thickness and width) belonging to the DCG node and
+- emits a request from the CS to retrieve the type (e.g. panel) and data (e.g. thickness and width) belonging to the DAG node and
 - presents the retreived data via the user form corresponding to the retreived type.

 ### 4.2.
 The CS <a id='sec42'></a>

 The CS contains 4 components:
-1. The DCG
+1. The DAG
 2. The types (i.e. the plugins)
 3. The UI interface
 4. The SP interface